 Inmates.
 Healthstar may disclose your PHI to correctional institutions or law enforcement officials if you are an inmate or under the custody of a law enforcement official.
 Disclosure for these purposes would be necessary: (a) for the institution to provide health care services to you, (b) for the safety and security of the institution, and/or (c) to protect your health and safety or the health and safety of other individuals.

 Workers’ Compensation.
 Healthstar may release your PHI for workers’ compensation and similar programs.

 5. Your Rights Regarding Your PHI:

 You have the following rights regarding the PHI that we maintain about you:

 Right to a Paper Copy of This Notice.
 You are entitled to receive a paper copy of our notice of privacy practices.
 You may ask us to give you a copy of this notice at any time.
-To obtain a paper copy of this notice, contact: Teri Moore; 420 West Morris Blvd; Suite 400 A; Morristown, TN 37813 or the Office Manager.
+To obtain a paper copy of this notice, contact: Daniel Bowlin; 420 West Morris Blvd; Suite 400 A; Morristown, TN 37813 or the Office Manager.

 If you have any questions regarding this notice or our health information privacy policies, please contact our Privacy Officer:

 420 West Morris Blvd;